SABIITI RESEARCH GROUPResearch at the University of St Andrews School of Medicine

 - the Makerere University College of Health Sciences (Uganda)

 - the Kilimanjaro Clinical Research Institute (Tanzania)

 - the Kenya Medical Research Institute Centre for Respiratory DiseasesResearch

 - the East African Health Research Commission (EAHRC)

 - CPAR Uganda Ltd, a development organisation dedicated to breaking the cycle of Uganda’s tuberculosis burden

 TWENDE project is part of the EDCTP2 programme supported by the European Union

-- Build capacity by offering expert advice on policy formulation as well as equipping and training knowledge transfer officers and regional user groups (clinicians and laboratory technologists) in order to sustain the translation of research output to the public domain.
+- Building capacity by offering expert advice on policy formulation as well as equipping and training knowledge transfer officers and regional user groups (clinicians and laboratory technologists) in order to sustain the translation of research output to the public domain.